InfiRRiar/articles-analysis-service/README.md

 # Articles Analysis Service

 ## Disclaimer
-This project was created in order to pracrice.
+This project was created in order to practice.
 Still in progress

 ## Overview